zecure/shadowd.zecure.org/content/tutorials/honeypots.md

 ### User interface

+It is recommended to switch your honeypot profile to the passive mode as a fall back for the *observe* setting in the connector.
+This makes sure that *shadowd* never tells the connector to modify or stop a request, but this should not prevent you from using *observe*.
+In case that *shadowd* does not work correctly (e.g., the database is overloaded) it can not tell the connector that it is in passive mode and thus this would result in a stopped request.

 If your web application is a pure honeypot you should completely disable the flooding protection for the corresponding profile.
 This is not a good idea for production systems though, because large quantities of parallel attacks that have to be stored in the database could drastically slow down the application.
 You should still consider to loosen up the flooding protection and allow more attacks than the default configuration, e.g., 5 attacks every 10 seconds.